iliyuabroyuan-arch/frontend-homeworks1/README.md

-# Frontend Homeworks

-This repository contains my homework projects.

-## Structure

-- main — base branch
-- hw1 — screenshot task
-- hw2 — website project
-- hw3 — forms practice

-## HW2 — Website Project
+# HW2 — Website Project

+## Description

-This is a simple website built with HTML and CSS.
+This homework is a website project built with HTML and CSS.

-### Features
-- Page layout using HTML
+## Contents

+- index.html
+- css/
-- Styling with CSS
+- images/
-- Images and basic structure

 ## How to run

-1. Open the project folder
-2. Find the file:
+1. Switch to branch `hw2`
+2. Open `index.html` in a browser

+## Author
+Iliyua